George F. Hoar: Political career

 Hoar argued in the Senate in favor of women's suffrage as early as 1886.
-He was one of only seven senators, and one of only two Republican senators (along with Henry W. Blair of New Hampshire), to vote against the Edmunds–Tucker Act of 1887, which abolished women's suffrage in Utah after it had been a territorial right since 1870 (among other stipulations which were mainly aimed at eliminating Mormon polygamy and curbing the institutional power of the Church of Jesus Christ of Latter-day Saints there).
+He was one of only seven senators, and one of only two Republican senators (along with Henry W. Blair of New Hampshire), to vote against the Edmunds–Tucker Act of 1887, which abolished women's suffrage in Utah Territory, which been a right since 1870.
+(The Act's other provisions were mainly aimed at eliminating Mormon polygamy and curbing the institutional power of the Church of Jesus Christ of Latter-day Saints there.)

 Hoar was a consistent opponent of American imperialism.
 He did not share his Senate colleagues' enthusiasm for American intervention in Cuba in the late 1890s.
 In December 1897, he met with Native Hawaiian leaders opposed to the annexation of their nation.
 He then presented the Kūʻē Petitions to Congress and helped to defeat President William McKinley's attempt to annex the Republic of Hawaii by treaty, though the islands were eventually annexed by means of joint resolution, called the Newlands Resolution.

 George F. Hoar in his later years.

 After the Spanish–American War, Hoar became one of the Senate's most outspoken opponents of the imperialism of the McKinley and Roosevelt administrations.
 He denounced the Philippine–American War and called for independence for the Philippines in a three-hour speech in the Senate, saying: